Watts Labor Community Action Committee: Ted Watkins

 Watkins was born in Meridian, Mississippi, in 1923.
 At the age of fifteen he moved to the Los Angeles area in flight from a lynch mob that targeted him for allegedly disobeying a white resident.
 After high school, Watkins landed a job on the assembly line at the Ford Motor Company.
 There he joined the local chapter of the UAW and in 1949 became the "international representative for UAW."
 Aside from union activities, Watkins also involved himself "in various civil rights organizations, including the Watts chapter of the NAACP and the United Civil Rights Committee."
 These programs protested against poor housing conditions and the lack of services in inner-city Los Angeles.
 Watkins active participation made him an adequate candidate to lead the WLCAC.
 When, in 1966, UAW sought a leader for the WLCAC, Watkins had the experience and organizational skills to lead the Watts community.

 Two main objectives Watkins sought to accomplish was the establishment of a hospital and a financial institution.
-The necessity for a hospital near the Watts area prompted Mr. Watkins to work with County Supervisor Kenneth Hahn to build community support for the construction of a local hospital.
+The necessity for a hospital near the Watts area prompted Watkins to work with County Supervisor Kenneth Hahn to build community support for the construction of a local hospital.
 As a result, the Martin Luther King Jr.-Harbor Hospital in Willowbrook, California was built in 1972.